Business leaders across industries had to grapple with a whole host of challenges in 2020 — many unprecedented and unforeseen.

 - All in all, BCF was able to shift to this new direct-to-consumer engagement model with BlueConic at the heart of its data infrastructure and technology stack.

-The economic and business climates are murky heading into 2021.
-Increasing agility in ways like this will be paramount for leadership at companies large and small.
+The economic and business climates are murky.
+Increasing organizational agility in ways like this will be paramount for leadership at companies large and small.

 2021 business trends: Efficiency takes top priority as part of overall transformation.